nickellab/next-typescript-tailwind/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with Nickel Lab.

-Using Next.js 13 App Directory.
+Using Next.js 14 App Router.

 ## Getting Started